ArchRobison/WordleAnalysis/README.md

 * `parasite.jl` - routines for exploiting knowledge from posted results

+* `nerdle.jl` - routines for creating the "word list" for Nerdle.
+Warning: these overwrite `answers.txt` and `guesses-other.txt`.

 Run `benchmark()` to see estimates of best first word with successively wider search windows.
 Sample output shown below.
 The non-timing lines list the search width parameter W, best first guess found, and average number of guesses across all answers, including the first guess.